 Hawthorn berries are tiny fruits that grow on trees and shrubs belonging to the Crataegus genus.

-Antioxidants in your diet help neutralize unstable molecules called free radicals that can harm your body in high levels.
-These molecules can come from poor diet, as well as environmental toxins like air pollution and cigarette smoke (
+Antioxidants help neutralize unstable molecules called free radicals that can harm your body when they are present at high levels.

 - some cancers

 - heart problems